 - How are managed network services platforms evolving?

-- What business requirements are driving demand for managed and hosted network services?
+- What business requirements are driving demand for managed and cloud-hosted network services?

-- What impact will network functions virtualization have on managed network services?
+- What impact will software-defined network (SDN) and NFV have on the market?

 - How will the different managed network services delivery models compete for end-user dollars?